Wednesday, September 2, 2020

 Authentic detail is essential to continue the illusion of your pages, your words… your world as being something that your reader can effortlessly escape into and perceive as real.

-If you find my blog posts illuminating, please consider purchasing a copy of my new book of short stories, The Neighborhood Division.
+If you find my blog posts illuminating, please consider purchasing a copy of my new gothic horror novel, The Dance of Rotten Sticks.

 From Amazon: here